Hyperpop: Glitchcore

 Glitchcore is a microgenre that originally developed alongside hyperpop and digicore (sometimes characterised as a subgenre of both styles), is often characterised by the heavy use of audio effects such as autotune and pitch shifters, as well as rapidly chopped vocals designed to resemble audio glitches.
 Originally pioneered by Yungster Jack and David Shawty.
 As Kyann-Sian Williams of NME stated, "glitchcore is hyperpop on steroids", referring to the exaggerated vocals, distortions, glitch noises, and other pop elements present within glitchcore.
 Artists such as 100 gecs, Bladee and his collective Drain Gang played a key role in the development of the genre.

 Stef, a producer of the popular hyperpop and glitchcore collective Helix Tears stated that there certainly is a difference between the two microgenres, saying, "Hyperpop is more melodic and poppy whereas glitchcore is indescribable".
 Glitchcore is typically made up of artists that share stylistic similarities to 100 gecs, rather than the musicians signed to PC Music.

-TikTok, particularly Alt TikTok, played a key role in popularising glitchcore, through video edits to two viral glitchcore songs "NEVER MET!" by CMTEN and Glitch Gum and "Pressure" by David Shawty and Yungster Jack.
+TikTok played a key role in popularising glitchcore, through video edits to two viral glitchcore songs "NEVER MET!" by CMTEN and Glitch Gum and "Pressure" by David Shawty and Yungster Jack.
 Additionally, glitchcore also developed a distinct internet visual aesthetic with videos featuring glitchy, fast-paced, and cluttered edits, often colorful and occasionally marked with flash warnings.
-This visual style frequently made use of an editing technique known as "datamoshing."
+This visual style frequently made use of an editing technique known as "datamoshing".
 Digicore artists like d0llywood1 even refer to glitchcore as "an aesthetic, like the edits", rather than an actual music genre.

-Robloxcore

-Robloxcore is a microgenre offshoot of digicore.
-The style was pioneered in late 2020 by artists such as lungskull and lieu, both of whom began by uploading and "bypassing" music into the popular online game Roblox, with their songs “Foreign” and “Threat” gaining wider popularity online.
-The scene's popularity was attributed to TikTok as well as Roblox audiomaker games like DigitalAngels and CriminalViolence, with tracks like Yameii Online's “Baby My Phone,” peaking at No. 2 on the Spotify Viral 50 in March 2021.'

-Hyperfunk

-Hyperfunk (also known as hyper mandelão), is a fusion of funk mandelão, a subgenre of funk carioca and slap house, with hyperpop.
-Notable artists include DJ Mu540, DJ Ramemes and Pabllo Vittar.